onlabsorg/olojs/README.md

 Once you have it installed, the `olojs` command line interface (CLI) will be available in your system.
 The CLI commands available are:

-* `olojs init` initializes a local [environment](./doc/environment.md) by creating a `olojs-config.js` configuration file that you can eventually customize
+* `olojs init` initializes a local environment by creating an `olojs-config.js` configuration file that you can eventually customize
 * `olojs render <path-to-doc> [args ...]` renders the olo-document located at the given path, with the given (optional) parameters
 * `olojs serve [port]` starts an HTTP server based on the local environment.
 It